3.9 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 Where a financial report contains both consolidated financial statements and separate financial statements of the parent, segment information needs to be presented only in case of consolidated financial statements.
 Accordingly, segment information has been provided only in the consolidated financial statements.

-During the current year, the Company has entered into Shareholders’ Agreement, Share Purchase Agreement, and Investment and Subscription Agreement for a strategic investment in N-Dream AG (N-Dream).
+During the previous year, the Company had entered into Shareholders’ Agreement, Share Purchase Agreement, and Investment and Subscription Agreement for a strategic investment in N-Dream AG (N-Dream).
 N-Dream AG is a Cloud based Game Aggregation Platform company based in Switzerland.
 This strategic investment in N-Dream AG is part of Company’s roadmap to enable Automotive OEMs enhance the driver & passenger experience in the Cockpit of the Future.

-Further, in accordance with the agreements entered into, the Company has multiple options to increase its shareholding over the period of next 4 years in a staggered manner.
-As at the investment date, the Company has recognised derivate asset for the same.
-The derivative asset is initially measured at fair value and correspondingly adjusted in the cost of investment amounting to ' 184.45 million.
-As at 31 March 2024, the fair value of derivative asset is ' 179.23 million.
-Fair valuation impact of ' 5.46 million is recognised in the Statement of Profit & Loss for the year ended 31 March 2024.
+As at the initial investment date, the Company had recognised derivate asset for the same.
+The derivative asset was initially measured at fair value and correspondingly adjusted in the cost of investment amounting to ?
+184.45 million.
+The fair value of derivative asset is ?
+40.32 million and ?
+179.23 million as at 31 March 2025 and 31 March 2024, respectively.
+Fair valuation impact of ?
+60.43 million and ?
+5.46 million is recognised in the Statement of Profit & Loss for the year ended 31 March 2025 and 31 March 2024, respectively.

 (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.